 (1) In accordance with DFARS PGI 204.403(1), the Contracting officer will include a DoD Form DD 254, DoD Contract Security Classification Specification in solicitations as appropriate and obtain the security manager’s signature (see Army Regulation 380-49, 4-4a, Department of the Army Industrial Security Program) as the certifying official on the form.

-(2) In lieu of requirement at FAR Subpart 4.402(d)(1), Contracting officers shall follow the procedures at AFARS PGI 5104.403(2)-1 to transmit DD Form 254s to DCSA until further notice.
-See AFARS PGI 5104.403(2)-1.

 Subpart 5104.5 – Electronic Commerce in Contracting

 5104.502 Policy.